 We believe that we derive substantial benefits from our relationship with our Advisor.
 Our Advisor may manage other investment vehicles ("Advisor Funds") with the same investment strategy as us.
 The Advisor may provide us an opportunity to co-invest with the Advisor Funds.
-Under the 1940 Act, absent receipt of exemptive relief from the SEC, we and our affiliates are precluded from co-investing in such investments.
-Accordingly, we may apply for exemptive relief which would permit us to co-invest subject to certain conditions, including approval of such investments by both a majority of our directors who have no financial interest in such transaction and a majority of directors who are not interested directors as defined in the 1940 Act.
+Under the 1940 Act, absent receipt of exemptive relief from the SEC, we and our affiliates may be precluded from co-investing in such investments.
+On January 23, 2017, we filed an application for exemptive relief with the SEC to permit us more flexibility to co-invest with the Advisor Funds subject to certain conditions.